omarahmed30/Spotify/EventCalendar/README.md

 # Event Calendar
-Dates are dynamically change as the month change.
+This app helps users create and manage their events.
+Users also can edit and delete events.
+Dates on this app are dynamically change as the month change.
 As of now I am allowing users to choose a past date to set the event.
 It is an easy fix.
-Place the following code * 'min: 0.days.ago' in the form next to where we capture the date will stop users from picking the past dates.
+Place the following code 'min: 0.days.ago' in the form next to where we capture the date will stop users from picking the past dates.
 I tested it.

 ## Link to the website
 https://calendar4events.herokuapp.com